 Shalom was devastated.
 In just a couple of hours, his livelihood was gone.
 He didn’t know what to do-he didn't have the thousands of shekels it would take to replace all his tools.
 Shalom's wife wasn’t working and he didn't know how he could possibly recoup his losses.
 He was reliant on this income to keep his family fed and now his parnassa had simply evaporated.
 He was forced to turn down potential jobs and he wouldn’t be able to provide his services for the yeshivot-endangering both his future with them, and his own.

 So Shalom approached Yad Eliezer, hoping that assistance would be available to help him in this emergency.
 Thankfully through our Microfinancing program we were able to fund 60% of the purchase costs that Shalom needed to get back on his feet.
 This was literally a life saver for him-enabling him to go back to work in a matter of days and continue to support his family.

 This story is a typical example of the crucial impact our microfinancing program has on families.
 The short term funding makes a long term difference-improving their lives and helping them support themselves so they can live with dignity.

 Want to help a man, woman, father, mother or family get a new chance to improve their quality of life?

-Think of our Microfinancing program.
+Think of Yad Eliezer.
 And think of Shalom the Shiputznik.